chrisnoonan98675/site/xl-deploy/concept/xl-deploy-azure-plugin.markdown

 * Provision Virtual Machines associated to their Network Interface (NIC)
 * Automatically destroy machines during undeployment

-This is a diagram representing all the resource types we support with their dependencies:
+This is a diagram representing all the resource types XL Deploy Azure plugin supports and their dependencies:

 ![Azure types diagram](images/xl-deploy-azure-diagram.png)